avickars/mosscanvasgui/README.md

 This Dash application was created to streamline the process of download assignments form canvas and running them through Moss.

+## Important

+For obvious license reasons I have removed Moss from this repository.
+Any use wishing to use this app must have licenses Moss from the creators.
+Uses who have this should place is in the folder entitled "moss".
+The folder "moss" must contain a file "moss.pl" for the app to work.

 ## Getting Started

 1. Download all the dependencies (listed at the bottom) or run in the included virtual environment (On linux/Mac: source venv/bin/activate) (Note: you will still need to download perl)